Open Source · AI-Era Portfolio

 w=12

-The company's data store is the canonical reference that all downstream systems defer to.
-Replacing it requires migrating years of historical data and retraining every workflow built on top of it.
-Errors are catastrophic — so customers never voluntarily leave.
+The company's data store is the canonical reference all downstream systems defer to.
+Replacing it requires migrating years of history and retraining every workflow built on top — so customers never voluntarily leave.

 iCloud Photos / ContactsSalesforce CRMEpic EHR systems